SAR-Wiki-Team/maps/README.md

 # tiled-datamaps

+This repository is a fork created for Super Animal Royale wiki purposes, the original repository which you should look at is at https://github.com/utdrwiki/maps.

 [Tiled](https://mapeditor.org/) extension to allow converting Tiled maps into maps recognized by the [DataMaps](https://support.wiki.gg/wiki/DataMaps) MediaWiki extension, to the best of its ability.
 Currently in use on